Tools of the Trade

 This is where the rest of this guide lives.

-Agent-assisted tools install on your computer.
+Agent workspace platforms install on your computer.
 Your files live on your machine.
 The AI agent reads your files, takes instructions, writes code, runs commands — all locally.
 When you're done, the files are right there on your hard drive, in folders you control.

 The platform layer here is thin.
 It connects you to the AI model and gets out of the way.
 You pick your own tools, your own framework, your own database.
 You decide where and how to deploy.
 The agent is powerful — it can make changes across multiple files, run your tests, browse the web for documentation — but you are the one making the decisions.